Why is water management work becoming more and more expensive?

 There are many international, national, and regional agreements that Noorderzijlvest must and wants to comply with.
 The challenges are great.
 More money is needed to:

-• eliminate past backlogs;
+• eliminate backlogs;

 • take necessary measures now and not pass them on to future generations;

-• significantly improve water quality;
+• significant improvements in water quality;